lla4u/Dude-Influx-Grafana/README.md

 > 3. Navigate to ...

 ## Importing datalog into InfluxDB
-> 1. copy the USER_DATA_LOG.csv file(s) into your datalogs directory
+> 1. copy the usb key csv file(s) (USER_DATA_LOG.csv) into your datalogs directory
 > 2. from teminal or cmd or powershell (windows) execute docker run -it dude-cli bash
 > 3. Select the file(s) from the provided list (space bar) and press Enter to import ...
 >
-> Depending your laptop you might have issue selecting high count of files (Influxdb write error)
+> Depending your laptop you might have influxDB write issue selecting high count of files.
 > I am on it for fixing.
 Any help are welcome.

 # Todos
 > - Make Grafana Dashboard(s) & Data source configuration automatically imported
 > - Use Grafana variable to help finding the flights saved into the InfluxDB.

 Have a safe flights.
 Laurent